 HSV antibody tests can also diagnose herpes by detecting HSV-1 or HSV-2 (type-specific) viral type.
-The most accurate type-specific HSV sero-logic assays are glycoprotein G (gG)-based [42; 46; 47].
+The most accurate type-specific HSV serologic assays are glycoprotein G (gG)-based [42; 46; 47].

-The presence of HSV-1 antibody alone is more difficult to interpret; many with HSV-1 acquired oral HSV infection during childhood, which might be asymptomatic.
-However, genital HSV-1 is increasing and can be asymptomatic, so typing alone is not a predictor of the likely infection site [38; 48].
+The presence of anti-HSV-1 IgG alone is nonspecific and of little diagnostic import because most adults are seropositive, having acquired oral HSV-1 infection during childhood.
+However, genital HSV-1 is increasing and can be asymptomatic, so typing alone is not a predictor of the likely infection site [38: 48].
 General population screening for HSV-1/2 is not indicated, but all patients with HSV-2 should be tested for HIV infection [3].
+Selective serologic screening may be helpful in patients presenting without current symptoms of genital herpes, given that most individuals who have acquired genital HSV are not aware that they have the infection.
+CDC guidelines suggest that testing be considered in patients presenting for STI screening and/or those who have high-risk sexual behavior, as well as those with HIV infection and MSM at risk for HIV acquisition [1].